Monnoroch/ColorHighlighter/README.md

 Also, there is a Prev/Next color commands, triggered by `ctrl+shift+,` and `ctrl+shift+.` respectively to choose previous or next color format.

-**Less/sass variables navigation:**
+**Less/sass/scss/stylus variables navigation:**

 Just put cursor on a variable, right click on it and press "Go to variable definition" and the plugin will open it.
+There is also a shortcut `ctrl+alt+d`.

 **ACHTUNG!!! :**